Open Burn Permits & Regulations

 The permit fee is $25.00, as authorized by State Legislature.
 The online system accepts all major credit cards and charges a $1.74 processing fee.
 Applicants can also pay by check (payable to City of Gloucester) in person or by mail.
 Please note that permits paid by check cannot be issued until the check has been processed; this may cause a several day delay.
-Checks returned for insufficient funds must be redeemed in cash and a $25 fee for handling returned checks will be added.
-Sorry, no cash is accepted at any time.
+Checks returned for insufficient funds must be redeemed by bringing in a money order for $50 ($25 permit fee and $25 fee for handling returned check).
+No cash is accepted at any time.
 The burning season runs from January 15 through May 1 each year.
 As weather conditions can change rapidly, especially in the spring, the Deputy Fire Chief on duty determines on a daily basis when it is safe to conduct open burning.

 To listen to today’s Open Burning status, call (978) 325-5306.

 You must call the Open Burn Status Line each day to listen to that particular day’s OPEN BURNING Status recording to determine if burning is authorized by the Deputy on Duty.
 If wind speeds increase or other atmospheric conditions change suddenly making it unsafe to burn, authorization to burn that day (permits) can be rescinded.